LanTenDragon/Socket-Simulator/README.md

 - The logical state in the server and by extension the dashboard is always the correct version.
 - The logical state can be modified by the user while the socket is offline.
 - When the socket reconnects to the network, the socket will read the latest logical state from the server and assume that state.

-### Links to the Dashboard and Backend repository on GitHub
-- IoT-Dashboard:
-- IoT-Backend: